getsolus/os-installer/README.md

 os-installer
 ============

-Successor to the "live-installer" from Ikey Doherty, targetted at SolusOS 2
+Successor to the "live-installer" from Ikey Doherty

-Essentially, we're getting the UI together right now, and then its just a case of hooking it all back up to the old backend, and clean it all up :)
+Currently under heavy development, don't be surprised if there are issues.

 Authors
 --------